elileinkram/_feedstack_web/README.md

 # How it works

 We provide you with 3 classes.
 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).
-You can then export a function called computeRanking.
-Compute ranking takes in the 3 classes as input, and spits back a number as an output.
+You can then edit [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking).
+The function takes in the 3 classes as input, and spits back a number as an output.

 That number is the ranking of the post.

 # Rules